michelemartone/dabo/README.md

 ## DABO is NOT meant to
  * replace per-software test suites or documentation
  * test exhaustively the whole system
- * replace modulefiles documentation
+ * replace e.g. modulefiles documentation (`module help`)
  * implement heavy automated benchmarks
  * be particularly portable apart from Linux

 ## DABO can
- * produce logs useful as document snippets
  * spot failing use cases
  * report via email
  * save results in a custom directory
+ * produce logs useful as document snippets

 ## DABO workflow
- * you create a directory, named e.g. `$MYTEST`
+ * create a directory e.g. `$MYTEST`
- * you write test script `$MYTEST/test.sh`, which:
+ * write test script `$MYTEST/test.sh`, which:
-   - shall succeed (e.g. exit 0) on success
+   - shall succeed (e.g. `exit 0`) on success
-   - shall fail    (e.g. exit 1) on failure
+   - shall fail    (e.g. `exit 1`) on failure
-   - shall make no assumptions on the running directory
+   - shall make NO assumptions on the running directory
-   - runs behalf of the user (so, caution with your tests)
+   - runs behalf of the user (so: write safe code)
+ * run it dry:    `./dabo.sh -D $MYTEST` # does nothing
- * you run it: `./dabo.sh $MYTEST`
+ * run it really: `./dabo.sh    $MYTEST`
    getting PASS / FAIL info for each test
- * path invocation of `$MYTEST` shall be relative
- * you can run many, e.g.: `./dabo.sh $TEST1 $TEST2 ...`
+ * run with options, e.g.: `./dabo.sh $OPTS $TEST1 $TEST2 ...`
- * such test scripts can be very portable (e.g. run stand-alone)
+ * write only small short and stand-alone test scripts

 ## DABO caution notes
  * DABO performs no chroot or permissions downgrade
  * DABO uses a timeout: if too short, might leave test files around
+ * DABO runs under `nice` so not to overload machine
- * DABO copies test each supplied directory, script, and input to a temporary directory under /dev/shm, then destroys it.
+ * DABO copies test each supplied directory, script, and input to a temporary directory under /dev/shm, then destroys it
- * run tests of other people using a shared restricted account !!!
+ * run test scripts of other people under a shared restricted account !!!

 ## DABO documentation: (from `dabo -h`)
 Usage:

-    dabo.sh <option switches> <test-dirs>
+    dabo.sh <option switches> <test-dirs> # note: option switches first

 A test-dir is a directory containing a test.sh file.
 That file will be copied to a temporary directory and executed.